reneeichhorn/parser_toolkit/README.md

 Parser Toolkit simplyifies the parsing process by allowing you to define keywords, tokens and grammar rules.

 ## Features
+- Advanced tokenizer
-- Tokens defined by a regex
+  * Tokens defined by a regex
-- Tokens defined by a keyword
+  * Tokens defined by a keyword
-- Tokens defined by a special character
+  * Tokens defined by a special character
 - Gramamatical rules that allows to parse even very complex languages for instance
   * Human readable grammatic definition
   * Optionals
   * Lists with optionals seperator
+- Compiler / Transpiler
+  * Recursively compiles all objects

 ## Example